MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 The refresh is going to take approximately 20 minutes.
 You will receive an alert when it is complete.

 ![Refresh Confirmation](./media/19RefreshConfirmation.png)

+## Update security settings on Project Operations on CDS

+1. Navigate to Project Oeprations on CDS environment in Power Platform Admin Center.
+2. In the environment navigate to Settings > Security and open Security roles form.
+3. From the list of roles, select Dual Write App user and navigate to the Custom Entities tab.
+Ensure the role has read and append to permissions for the:
+      -Currency Exchange Rate Type
+      -Chart Of Accounts
+      -Fiscal Calendar
+      -Ledger.
+4. Once the security has been updated, navigate to Settings > Security > Teams, pick default team in Local Business Owner team view and select Manage roles.
+Ensure Dual write app user security privilege is applied to this team.

 ## Run Project Operations Dual Write maps